 The significance of this site includes the fact they were first recorded by Vancouver in 1791 and were in the first group of sites to be declared as Protected Areas under the Aboriginal Heritage Act 1972 (gazetted May 1973).
 Because of its significance, the site was vested in the National Trust in the 1966.
 It was given back to Menang people through the Albany Heritage Reference Group Aboriginal Corporation in a ceremony in 2009 who have been working since then on a management and interpretation project for the site.

-Funding has been received from Lotterywest, DAA and Royalties for Regions.
+Funding has been received from Lotterywest, DPLH and Royalties for Regions.